lisaolson/frontend/jennyJohannesson/README.md

 # Jenny Johannesson
-This is a recreation of http://www.jonathandacosta.com/ as shown below.
+This is a rendition of Jenny Johannesson's portfolio site as shown below.
 The first image is the original and the second is my rendition.
-Images are taken directly from the site.
+Images courtesy of unsplash.com.

 Original          |  Mine
 :-------------------------:|:-------------------------: